top of page

 hotels

-Where to Stay
+Where to Stay in Kyoto

 Kyoto’s neighbourhoods reflect the city’s traditional character, with many areas located close to temples and historic streets.
 Staying centrally makes it easier to visit major sights, while quieter districts offer a more authentic atmosphere.
 Good transport connections allow visitors to explore different parts of the city regardless of where they stay.